 HOW TO TAKE CARE OF A HARDWOOD GYM FLOOR

 For starters, the floor needs to be dry mopped at a minimum once a day.
 We recommend doing this once over in the morning because whenever someone comes into the gym, the dirt and dust are similar to sandpaper and it scratches the floor.

 It’s important to do your best to stay ahead of the dust, although this can be a difficult task.

 Having walk-off mats in the gym at the facility entranceways and entrances to the gym itself can help, as they can trap dirt, but it’s important to take proper care of the walk-off mats as well because if this isn’t done, you can find users track even more dirt and debris into the building.

 It’s important to have a trained professional clean the courts because while there are many tools to help make the process faster and more efficient if you have someone that doesn’t understand what they’re doing perform the work, they can cause significant damage.

 It’s not recommended to use a regular mop and bucket on hardwood basketball/gym courts, because over-mopping can cause water damage as well as cross-contamination.

 Jack Laurie Group recommends a neutral-pH floor cleaner, and to lighten the load on you, our trained professionals work with the industry’s best products and finishes.
 We also utilize and recommend the use of auto-scrubbers, but only with a trained professional as well.
 If not utilized properly, you can oversaturate the floor and do damage.

 What is a Screen & Recoat?

-To schedule your free facilities cleaning assessment today, and see how we can get your hardwood gym floors looking brand new, click here.
+From Indianapolis and Fort Wayne to Merrillville, Valparaiso, and Lafayette, schedule your free facilities consultation today, and see how we can get your hardwood gym floors looking brand new, click here.